nbredikhin/angular-bootstrap-context-menu/README.md

 ```bash
 gulp watch
 ```
 It will build the project and start the development server.
-If you want so specify another port, you can use `gulp watch --port 7777`
+To specify another port, you can use `gulp watch --port 7777`

 __Enjoy!__